julianhasse/bamazon/README.md

 ## Section2: bamazonManager.js
-* bamazon manager view opens to an inquire list to select a task.
+* Manager inquires user to select an option.

 #### View Products for Sale
 * Opens a view of the current catalog.